-- (a) In addition to other rights under the CATSI Act, a Member has the following rights: - (i) attend, speak and vote at a General Meeting of the Corporation; - (ii) be nominated or appointed as a Director (see rule 9); - (iii) to put forward resolutions to be voted on at a General Meeting of the Corporation in accordance with rule 8.8: - (iv) to ask the Directors to call a General Meeting of the Corporation in accordance with rule 8.5.5: - (v) to access the following Books and records of the Corporation: - (A) the Register of Former Members, the Register of Members and the Register of Yinhawangka People; - (B) the minute books, under rule 15.7; - (C) the Rule Book; and - (D) certain reports prepared by or for the Directors and the Corporation, in accordance with the CATSI Act; - (vi) to ask the Directors to provide access to any other records or Books of the Corporation in accordance with the Rulebook; - (vii) to have Disputes regarding the Corporation with another Member or with the Directors dealt with under the process in rule 16; and
+- (a) In addition to other rights under the CATSI Act, a Member has the following rights: - (i) attend, speak and vote at general meetings a General Meeting of the Corporation; - be nominated or appointed as a Director (see rule 9be made a director (if the member is eligible to be a director-see rule on eligibility of directors) - (ii) ); - (ii) to put forward resolutions to be voted on at a General Meeting of the Corporation in accordance with rule 8.8at general meetings, including under rule; - (iii)(iv) to ask the directors Directors to call a General Meeting of the Corporation in accordance with rule 8.5.5general meeting under rule; - (v) to access the following Books and records of the Corporation:

-- (viii) look at the Books of the Corporation if the Directors have authorised it or the Members pass a resolution at a Members' meeting which approves it. - (b) A Member cannot be removed as a Member unless the Directors and the Corporation have complied with rule 7.10 and 7.11.
+- (A) the Register of Former Members, the Register of Members and the Register of Yinhawangka People; - (B) the minute books, under rule 15.7; - (C) the Rule Book; and - (D) certain reports prepared by or for the Directors and the Corporation, in accordance with the CATSI Act; - (vi) to ask the Directors to provide access to any other records or Books of the Corporation in accordance with the Rulebook; - to have Disputes regarding the Corporation with another Member or with the Directors dealt with under the process in rule 16look at the members' register free of charge - (vii) look at the minutes of general meetings and; and - look at the BooksAGMs free of charge - look at the rule book or get a copy (free of charge) - raise a dispute and have a dispute dealt with using rule - (iv)(viii) look at the books of the corporation of the directors loss have authorised it or the members loss pass a resolution at a members loss meeting which approves it. - (b) A Member cannot be removed as a Member unless the Directors and the Corporation have complied with rule 7.107.11 and 7.117.12.

-7.7 Members' responsibilities
+6.107.7 Members' responsibilities